zeptron/zeptron.github.io/docs/doc2.md

 title: Add custom models
 ---

-Custom models can be added to your account

-We can create models for you or connect your model
+We can easily add custom models to your account.

-Existing models can be added as AMIs

-Follow these instructions to turn your model into an AMI
+Either send us the weights or share an AMI image with us and we can have it in your library in under 20 minutes

+[Contact](https://www.zeptron.co/contact) us to add a model